If you are craving sushi but don’t feel like rolling rolls, this teriyaki tofu nigiri comes to the rescue!

 In the meantime, let’s prepare the teriyaki tofu, which is definitely the star of this recipe!

-Before cooking the tofu in the sauce, you want to deep-fry it until golden brown.
+Before cooking the tofu in the sauce, deep-fry it until golden brown.
 This step gives the tofu more chewiness and helps it absorb more flavors later.

 Once fried, simmer the tofu in the teriyaki sauce that consists of just 6 ingredients: soy sauce, maple syrup, rice vinegar, ginger, garlic, and water.
 Next, add diluted cornstarch to help the sauce thicken and coat the tofu.